Synchronization has occurred.

 But, there was light.
-In the far-left corner of the cave behind a cluster of flowstone and stalagmites glowed orange warmth.
+In the far-left corner of the cave behind a cluster of flowstone glowed orange warmth.
 Atienna and her group exchanged looks before they rounded the cluster of stone structures to investigate.

 A fire crackled there just behind the rock formations.
 And huddling around that fire was a party of eight people.

 It wasn’t one large party—Atienna realized this upon closer inspection.
 Rather, it was a collection of smaller groups that were distinguishable from one another by their members’ clothing.
 There were two groups total.